 The History in Ireland

 For many years the Tiglin Challenge outreach team served men and women affected by homelessness, drug and alcohol addiction on the streets of Dublin.
-In response to some of these needs the Teen Challenge women’s home opened its doors in 2004.
+In response to some of these needs we opened a women’s home in 2004.
 It was named ‘Teach Shechem’; ‘Teach’ being the Irish word for ‘house’ and ‘Shechem’ meaning ‘Shoulder’ and it was an important city in biblical times.
 The women’s home was named ‘Teach Shechem’, meaning a house with a shoulder to lean on.

 It was a centre for women (18 years and over) who struggle with drug and alcohol problems and for people in need of life skills training.
-The programme is a faith based Christian programme with a model of complete abstinence.
+The programme is a faith based programme with a model of complete abstinence.
 The women enjoy a range of taught modules in horticulture, cookery lessons, money management skills and crafts.
 Counselling includes one to one sessions every week with our counsellor Marie Redmond and group work once a week with psychologist Gillian McCutcheon.
-Classes are based on the Teen challenge 14 studies which include ‘How to deal with Temptation’, ‘Anger and Personal Rights’, ‘Attitudes’, ‘Love and Accepting Myself’ etc.
+Residents also complete a life skills training course.

 The programme was 16 months in total, 10 months in ‘Teach Shechem’ and 6 months in our re-entry house in Newbridge.
 The programme has now moved to ‘An Oige’ in Tiglin.
 There are 4 phases to the programme, each phase bringing more responsibilities and more privileges.
 Phase 3 tries to help the women gain work placements and/ or courses for when they progress to phase 4 and the re-entry house.
 This gives the women time to re-adjust into the community while still having the support of the staff.